 We are committed to creating a habitat for the Monarch Butterfly and pollinators to thrive.

-As a part of National Pollinator Month this June, the City and the Westerville Garden Club worked together to design and plant two butterfly habitat demonstration gardens along the recreational trail at the corner of Polaris Parkway and Africa Road.
+As part of the 2019 National Pollinator Month, the City and the Westerville Garden Club worked together to design and plant two butterfly habitat demonstration gardens along the recreational trail at the corner of Polaris Parkway and Africa Road.
 All of the new plants are tagged with their common and scientific names.
 Come visit the gardens to see the butterflies in action and find pollinator-friendly plants to add to your landscape.

 Learn more about this National Wildlife Federation pledge here.